boyter/boyter.org/content/posts/replacing-my-old-desktop.md

 #### Case

-I picked the Torrent over some cases I liked from be quiet! mostly because it was available and I got it on special.
+I picked the Torrent over some cases I liked from be quiet! mostly because it was available and I got it on special (being on special is a pattern).
 It was not my first choice, but I think probably the right one which I will cover in the lowering noise section.
 One big advantage it has is shipping with 5 high quality fans, meaning I didn't need to worry about buying any extras.

 I was not interested in anything with RGB, and hence have the solid panel design.
 Boring, but for me the desktop is a tool not a toy.